What Is CI/CD?

 The build stage refers to when developers create and compile the code.
 It also includes archiving code into an artifact repository, an essential element that allows you to return to previous builds if your current one experiences a problem.

-The next stage, testing, is automated in continuous integration workflows.
+The next stage, continuous testing, is automated in continuous integration workflows.
 This stage helps avoid easily preventable errors and spots for bugs early in the process.
-You might perform integration, unit, and regression tests in this stage.
+You might perform integration tests, unit tests, and regression tests in this stage.

 Who uses CI/CD?